PookMook/posts/cascade.md

 ## Previous gen CSS-in-JS

-Ok, it's now time to move on to the trendy styling library of the days, part of it was curiosity, part of it was buying into the big developer experience wins.
+Ok, it's now time to move on to the trendy styling library of the day, part of it was curiosity, and part of it was buying into the big developer experience wins.
 If you need some styles, just declare a new component, and you're off to the race.
 I start to encounter a few hard walls quite quickly.
 I'm now convinced runtime libraries promote bad practices and should be avoided (how you do not make friends 2/3)

 ### Performance

-Using react and buying into the whole re-rendering is fine mindset.
+Using react and buying into the whole "re-rendering is fine" mindset.
 Runtime libraries need to recompute styles all the time.
 Modifying the color prop on the element, let's blow the whole class up and regenerate a new one on the fly during the render loop.
-More styled components means more unnecessary calculation.
+More styled components mean more unnecessary calculations.
 We'll see with the benchmark how bad it is, but my experience tends to suggest this is the only period of my dev career that I had to worry about styling performance.
 If you are interested in this subject, you can also check https://playfulprogramming.com/posts/why-is-css-in-js-slow for more.